fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 But the sampling also leads to inaccuracies, since it approximates the values of the original t-SNE algorithm.
 Albeit the publication argues that the introduced errors are negligible, it unfortunately does not provide any results to support this.
 Neither execution times of the algorithm, nor graphical results are provided.
-Therefore a meaningful comparison with other implementations can not be made at the time of writing.
+Therefore a meaningful comparison with other implementations cannot be made at the time of writing.

 <!--t-SNE uses a gradient of its objective function to iterate closer to a final result.-->
 <!--Pezzotti et al. rewrite this gradient, by splitting it up into two factors.-->